pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 Simple expressions like `a+1` or function calls like `println()` are not `Action`s since they get executed immediately and cannot be stored for later execution.

-!!! note
+!!! note "Use functions!"

-    It is preferable to use functions instead of expressions because it is so much faster.
+    Use functions instead of expressions because it is much faster.
 If you use expressions, you will get a one-time warning.

 ## Data